-Ross Ramsey is executive editor and co-founder of The Texas Tribune and continues as editor of Texas Weekly, the premier newsletter on government and politics in the Lone Star State, a role he's had since September 1998.
-Before joining Texas Weekly, Ramsey was associate deputy comptroller for policy with the Texas Comptroller of Public Accounts, also working as the agency's director of communications.
-Prior to that 28-month stint in government, Ramsey spent 17 years in journalism, reporting for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as the paper's Austin bureau chief.
-Prior to that, as a Dallas-based freelance business writer, he wrote for regional and national magazines and newspapers.
+Ross Ramsey Ross Ramsey is executive editor and co-founder of The Texas Tribune.
+Before joining the Tribune, Ramsey was editor and co-owner of Texas Weekly for 15 years.
+He did a 28-month stint in government as associate deputy comptroller for policy with the Texas Comptroller of Public Accounts and the agency’s director of communications.
+Before that, Ramsey reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as the paper’s Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
 Ramsey got his start in journalism in broadcasting, working for almost seven years covering news for radio stations in Denton and Dallas.

 Emily Ramshaw oversees the Trib's editorial operations, from daily coverage to major projects.
 Previously, she spent six years reporting for The Dallas Morning News, first in Dallas, then in Austin.
 In April 2009 she was named Star Reporter of the Year by the Texas Associated Press Managing Editors and the Headliners Foundation of Texas.
 Originally from the Washington, D.C. area, she received a bachelor's degree from the Medill School of Journalism at Northwestern University.